xNok/Using-Continuous-Testing-in-DevOps-Workflows/README.md

 ### Add API Testing

 API testing is part of Integration Testing.
 Integration Testing aims to determine if individual units meet your requirement when combined together.
 When performing Integration Testing, you target the boundary (or interfaces) or your system.
-In this specific case, you are aiming your test at a Restfull API interface.
+In this specific case, you are aiming your test at a Restfull API.
 Having API tests ensure that sets functionality meets your requirement and validates that your web server and connection to a database works properly.

 While you could write an API test in the same language as your application, you should also consider a tool like [Postman/Newman](https://blog.scottlogic.com/2020/02/04/GraduateGuideToAPITesting.html).
 Postman lets you define a sequence of HTTPS calls and validate each of them using their JavaScript test framework.
 Using Postman makes it easy to share integration test suites.
 Other developers can use them to facilitate their development process, for instance, mobile developers that might be working with a totally different stack than back-end developers.

 Newman is the command-line interface that lets you run the Postman tests.
 Now that you have selected an API testing framework, go to Github [Action Market place](https://github.com/marketplace?type=actions) and look for an action that meets your demands.
 For instance this one: [Newman Action](https://github.com/marketplace/actions/newman-action)

-Now edit your workflow configuration.:
+Now edit your workflow configuration:
 * Add a new job that must be executed after the deployment using `needs: deploy`.
 * Define the steps of your job:
-    * checkout your repository using the Action actions/checkout@master
+    * checkout your repository using the Action `actions/checkout@master`
     * Run Newman using the action you just found in the marketplace
 * Move the gating job at the end of the workflow by changing the `needs` proprety.